 Later that night I watched a Marisa Peer vid about how to stay young.
 One of the points was to do new things in order to develop new neural pathways.
 I thought, “Oh!
 So all this new technology I’ve been complaining about is actually beneficial for me!
 I ought to be grateful instead of complaining!”

 Next morning I was fine, until, towards the end of my chanting, negative and fearful thoughts slunk back into my mind.
 I felt resentful and antagonistic.
 I hated the new corporate culture.
 I would quit if one more change happened that I disliked!

 Fortunately for me, positivity is stronger than negativity, and at some point in the morning my repeated thinking of “I am enough” caused an inner shift.
 I stopped freaking out about the relentless number of unopened emails and unreturned voicemail messages in my inbox.
-At lunchtime in the kitchen I voiced to my VP (calmly this time) my fear of losing a whopping thousand dollars in commission due to the new corporate pay structure, on a potential sale I’ve been nursing along for eight months.
-He checked into it for me and came back to tell me quietly, “You’re wrong.
+At lunchtime in the kitchen I voiced to my VP (calmly this time) my fear of losing a whopping thousand dollars in commission on a potential sale I’ve been nursing along for eight months, due to the new corporate pay structure.
+He went to check into it for me and came back to tell me quietly, “You’re wrong.
 You still get 10% commission.”

 There’s nothing like focusing positively on others to help raise your own life-condition.

 By the afternoon I felt like a completely different, happy, optimistic person.
 I was singing while I started to pack for the upcoming relocation!

 At night, I attended a neighbourhood Buddhist discussion meeting I normally don’t go to; I wanted to bring someone I know there who just moved into the area, so she’d feel more comfortable.
 Once again the message that was emphasized during one person’s contribution to the meeting was: “Forward!”

 The wonderfully courageous Winston Churchill declared: “If you’re going through hell, keep going!”